RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/45-ROM.md

 <sup>18</sup> Boast not against the branches.
 But if thou boast, thou bearest not the root, but the root thee.
 <sup>19</sup> Thou wilt say then, The branches were broken off, that I might be graffed in.
 <sup>20</sup> Well; because of unbelief they were broken off, and thou standest by faith.
 Be not highminded, but fear:
-<sup>21</sup> For if God spared not the natural branches , [take heed] lest he also spare not thee.
+<sup>21</sup> For if God spared not the natural branches, [take heed] lest he also spare not thee.
-<sup>22</sup> Behold therefore the goodness and severity of God: on them which fell , severity; but toward thee, goodness, if thou continue in [his] goodness: otherwise thou also shalt be cut off.
+<sup>22</sup> Behold therefore the goodness and severity of God: on them which fell, severity; but toward thee, goodness, if thou continue in [his] goodness: otherwise thou also shalt be cut off.
 <sup>23</sup> And they also, if they abide not still in unbelief, shall be graffed in: for God is able to graff them in again.
 <sup>24</sup> For if thou wert cut out of the olive tree which is wild by nature, and wert graffed contrary to nature into a good olive tree: how much more shall these, which be the natural [branches], be graffed into their own olive tree?
 <sup>25</sup> For I would not, brethren, that ye should be ignorant of this mystery, lest ye should be wise in your own conceits; that blindness in part is happened to Israel, until the fulness of the Gentiles be come in.
 <sup>26</sup> And so all Israel shall be saved: as it is written, There shall come out of Sion the Deliverer, and shall turn away ungodliness from Jacob:
 <sup>27</sup> For this [is] my covenant unto them, when I shall take away their sins.
-<sup>28</sup> As concerning the gospel, [they are] enemies for your sakes : but as touching the election, [they are] beloved for the fathers ’ sakes.
+<sup>28</sup> As concerning the gospel, [they are] enemies for your sakes: but as touching the election, [they are] beloved for the fathers ’ sakes.
 <sup>29</sup> For the gifts and calling of God [are] without repentance.
 <sup>30</sup> For as ye in times past have not believed God, yet have now obtained mercy through their unbelief:
 <sup>31</sup> Even so have these also now not believed, that through your mercy they also may obtain mercy.